diatomsRcool/checklists/README.md

 taxon_data.txt - The results of make_taxon_records_data.py.
 It is a list of all families from each country and their number of observations.

 taxon_id.p - This dictionary is for looking up the taxon id for any taxon.
 The taxon is the key and its id is the value.
 It is created by make_taxon_dict.py and Build_Taxon.ipynb.
 The identifier is question is local and only valid within the Darwin Core Archive.

-tb_measurement.txt - One of the data files for the TraitBank Darwin Core Archive.
-Created by make_tb_file.py or Make_TB_file.ipynb

-tb_occurrence.txt - One of the data files for the TraitBank Darwin Core Archive.
-Created by make_tb_file.py or Make_TB_file.ipynb

-tb_taxon.txt - One of the data files for the TraitBank Darwin Core Archive.
-Created by make_tb_file.py or Make_TB_file.ipynb
+This dictionary is redone for every country.

 test_country.txt - I list of only a few countries used for testing purposes.